Tips, Tricks and Favorites of visiting Yellowstone National Park. It’s possible to have fun and save money even in a national park.

 We did not see any wolves this trip, but we did get to see four bears, a grizzly and a black bear and her two cubs.
 The cubs were tiny and so adorable.

 Yellowstone also has a large elk population.
 During the early summer quite a few hang out at Mammoth.

-If you are bring kids with you, Lucy has some great tips in her post 8 Tips for Visiting Yellowstone with Kids.
+If you are bring kids with you, Lucy has some great tips that you won’t want to miss!

 Why not join us on Pinterest: Coffee With Us 3 or hangout with us on Facebook: